 Lead with the metal and the maker.
 "Sterling silver tea set, fully hallmarked Sheffield 1898, maker Walker and Hall" tells the buyer everything in one line.
 Follow with weight (if applicable), dimensions, condition and any provenance the charity has.

 Be honest about damage.
 Hidden damage discovered after purchase leads to returns, negative feedback and reputational risk for the charity.
 Disclose dents, repairs and missing pieces clearly.
-Honest listings sell at full price more often than embellished listings, in our experience.
+An honest listing avoids the return, the negative feedback and the argument that follows a hidden fault.

 Price